 The common practice of depicting the Menorah with curved branches derives from the infamous "Arch of Titus," erected by the Roman emperor to celebrate his defeat of the Jews and his destruction of the Temple, in which a Menorah (with curved branches) is shown being triumphantly carried off to Rome, and which bears the inscription "Judah Captive."
+The curved branches are only one of many inaccuracies in this Menorah, which differs in numerous ways from the Torah's specifications.

 Menorah depiction found in the Jewish Quarter.
 This image was found a few hundred yards from where the Menorah stood in the Bais HaMikdash.
 It was made while the Temple still stood.
-Notice the three-footed base.
+Notice the three-footed base

 The oil pitcher is used to replenish the oil for the menorah.
 The design pictured above is based on an ancient coin from the Second temple period.
-This pitcher contains 3.5 lug, (2 liters) of oil.
+This pitcher contains 3.5 glug (2 liters) of oil.

-33 On one branch are three bowls made to look like almonds with a knob (ring-outer leaves) and flower petals; and three bowls made like almonds on the other branch with a knob (ring-outer leaves) and flower petals: similarly for all the six branches extending out of the menorah.
+Exodus 25:33 On one branch are three bowls made to look like almonds with a knob (ring-outer leaves) and flower petals; and three bowls made like almonds on the other branch with a knob (ring-outer leaves) and flower petals: similarly for all the six branches extending out of the menorah.
 34 And on the center shaft of the menorah will be four bowls made to look like almonds with their knops (ring-outer leaves) and their flower petals.
 35 Where each pair of branches join the center shaft will be a knob (ring-outer leaves) of one piece with the pair of branches, thus the same for all the six branches.
-36 Their knops (ring-outer leaves) and their branches will be of ne piece with the pair of branches will be one hammered work of pure gold.
-37 And you will make את־ lamps for it: seven for the menorah and they will light to the space in front of it.
-38 And the tongs and the firepans will be of pure gold.
+36 Their knops (ring-outer leaves) and their branches will be of pure gold.
+37 And you will make hamps for it: seven for the menorah and they will light the lamps so that they may give light to the space in front of it.
+38 And the tongs and the fire pans will be of pure gold.
 C-MATS